Machine Learning: The Basics: ERM for Bayes Classifiers

 We finally highlight that the classifier \eqref{equ_classif_Bayes_impl} is obtained using the generative model \eqref{equ_prob_model_Bayes} for the data.
-Therefore, Bayes' classifiers belong to the family of generative ML methods which involve modelling the data generation.
-In contrast, logistic regression and SVM do not require a generative model for the data points but aim directly at finding the relation between features $\vx$ and label $y$ of a data point.
+Therefore, \gls{bayesestimator} belong to the family of generative ML methods which involve modelling the data generation.
+In contrast, \gls{logreg} and the \gls{svm} do not require a generative model for the \gls{datapoint}s but aim directly at finding the relation between features $\featurevec$ and label $\truelabel$ of a \gls{datapoint}.
 These methods belong therefore to the family of discriminative ML methods.
-Generative methods such as Bayes' classifier are preferable for applications with only very limited amounts of labeled data.
-Indeed, having a generative model such as \eqref{equ_prob_model_Bayes} allows to synthetically generate more labeled data by generating random features and labels according to the probability distribution \eqref{equ_prob_model_Bayes}.
-We refer to \cite{NIPS2001_2020} for a more detailed comparison between generative and discriminative methods.